NET-BYU/networking-course/_pages/overview.md

 Don't be late.
 20% of the assignment grade will be subtracted for each day late, *not* including weekends.

 ## Source Code Sharing
 No source code should be shared between students.
 Students can work on assignments together, but no direct or indirect copying from another student is allowed.
+Students should not send their source code to other students to look at, even as a reference.
 This class will use a code similarity checker to determine if students are copying code.
+If it is determined that code was copied, both students will receive a zero for the assignment.

 ## Policies